Please wait...

 Note: The original gazette notification used the term "Expanded Embase," which caused confusion.
 NMC later clarified via an RTI response that this was a typographical error, and the correct term is simply "Embase" — the biomedical database managed by Elsevier.

-As per the NMC gazette notification (22/02/2022), only journals indexed in these 7 databases are considered valid for medical faculty promotions in India.
+As per the NMC gazette notification (22/02/2022), journals indexed in these 7 databases are referenced for medical faculty promotion requirements.
+Applicability depends on the specific regulation, role and institution.

 1